The Excursion™ Emergency Wool Blanket for Emergencies, Survival, Camping, and the Outdoors - Great Price

 Most of the time, normal use for a day or two will let the fibers relax.
 To soften the blanket further, hand wash and line-dry the blanket.

-Like with all loom-woven textiles, we recommend hand-washing, especially for the first wash.
-However, they can be machine washed by themselves in cold water on a delicate cycle like you would silk.
+Like with all loom-woven textiles, we recommend hand-washing, especially for the first washes.
+We discourage machine washing.
+However, if necessary they can be machine washed by themselves in cold water on a delicate cycle like you would silk.
 We recommend using a detergent formulated specifically for wool (i.e. Woolite) for best results.
-Wool blankets may shed some during the first wash or two.
+Wool blankets will likely shed during the first wash or two.
 To maximize the life of your blanket (and to avoid unnecessary shedding), we recommend washing your blanket by hand.

 We also recommend avoiding the dryer.
 Dryers are hard on wool blankets.
 Line-drying or rack-drying is much gentler.

 You may also consider having a wool blanket dry-cleaned.

 1This post may contain affiliate links.
 If you make a purchase, I may earn a small commission at no additional cost to you.

 2 As an Amazon Associate we earn from qualifying purchases.